 Oldfield was awarded the Foundations Mentorship (with Harrie Fasher) in 2025 and completed a Master of Fine Arts (Sculpture) at the National Art School, Sydney, in 2024.
 His work Hill End Junction #3 was a finalist in the Woollahra Small Sculpture Prize 2025; Stochastic Drawing was a finalist in the Dobell Drawing Prize #23; and he won the YawWay Sculpture Prize in 2020 for Dunnage Till Now.

-His has an upcoming solo exhibition, Revel-Making, at Hazelhurst Arts Centre (Gymea, Sydney), 2026.
-Opening event 2-4PM on the 19th April 2026, on display Friday 17th April - Tuesday 5th May 2026.
+His most recent solo exhibition was titled Revel-Making, at Hazelhurst Arts Centre (Gymea, Sydney), 2026.
 Other solo exhibitions include Purple Sky Trains, 2025 (Drawspace, Sydney), and Well That Was Fun…, 2024 (NAS Masters presentation).
-He has also exhibited in the group exhibition I Am Not My Father, 2025, at First Draft (Woolloomooloo, Sydney), alongside David Horton and Mitchel Davis.
+He has also exhibited in numerous group exhibitions including I Am Not My Father, 2025, at First Draft (Woolloomooloo, Sydney), alongside David Horton and Mitchell Davis.

 Image: Jessica Maurer